psyofme/psyofme.github.io/about.md

 ---
 layout: page
 title: About
-description: Learn about Mr. An Van Nguyen (anvndev) and the mission behind Inner Space psychology blog.
+description: Learn about Mr. An Van Nguyen (anvndev) and the mission behind psyofme psychology blog.
 permalink: /about/
 ---

-## About *Inner Space*
+## About *psyofme*

-Welcome to Inner Space, a thoughtful exploration of human psychology, mental well-being, and the journey toward greater self-understanding.
+Welcome to psyofme, a thoughtful exploration of human psychology, mental well-being, and the journey toward greater self-understanding.

-**Inner Space** is a personal project created by **Mr. An Van Nguyen [anvndev](https://anvndev.github.io/)** — a space to share reflections, emotional experiences, and psychological insights.
+**psyofme** is a personal project created by **Mr. An Van Nguyen [anvndev](https://anvndev.github.io/)** — a space to share reflections, emotional experiences, and psychological insights.

 Born out of a desire to express inner thoughts and promote self-understanding, this project aims to offer a quiet place where stories are told with honesty and empathy.

-Through each written piece, I hope you'll find something meaningful — whether it’s strength, clarity, or simply a sense of comfort in knowing you're not alone.
+Through each written piece, I hope you'll find something meaningful — whether it's strength, clarity, or simply a sense of comfort in knowing you're not alone.

 **Wishing you peace, growth, and all good things on your journey.**